MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ### Tag fields

-To tag a field, simply draw a rectangle around the field you're interested in and select to the field name that it corresponds to.
+To tag a field, draw a rectangle around the field you're interested in and select the field name that it corresponds to.

    > [!div class="mx-imgBorder"]
    > !['Draw a rectangle to select a field' animation.](media/form-processing-multiple-layout-tag-fields.gif "Tag field in a document")